How to Refinish a Table Farmhouse Style

 When is a good time to use milk paint?

 Milk paint automatically produces a bubbly paint texture, which is a perfect “chippy” distressed look.
-It creates is the perfect vintage look for DIY furniture and wood projects.
+It creates the perfect vintage look for DIY furniture and wood projects.

 Is milk paint and chalk paint the same thing?

 No. Milk paint comes in powder form and will bubble and create a chippy look when it dries.
 You also need to sand your wood piece to remove any varnish when using milk paint.
-Chalk Paint has a heavy smooth finish and you will have to sand it if you want any chippy look.
+Chalk Paint has a heavy smooth finish and you will have to sand it if you want a chippy look.

 I love the top of the table and it’s the perfect amount of paint and the dark wood showing through.
 Plus, you can still see the soccer and baseball cleat marks on the top left side!